rschristopher/ischristtrue.com/src/truth.md

  (those proclaimed lovers of wisdom) looking for answers to the fundamental questions of life;
- and instead they will get nothing but a history of anti-Christian ideas.
+ and instead they will find nothing but a history of anti-Christian ideas.

 > Here, young seeker, here is a list of ideas that show how complicated is the history of even the word *truth*.